mseidel819/mseidel819/README.md

 You can click the Preview link to take a look at your changes.
 --->
 <h1> About me</h1>
-<p> Matt graduated from Illinois Wesleyan University in 2012 with a double major in music and philosophy.
-He got his master’s degree in trombone performance at Southern Illinois University in 2015.
+<p> I am a Front-end software and web developer with a non-traditional background in music.

-While music has been the focus of Matt’s life since school, his musical success is a positive side-effect of his true passion.
-Matt's professional life is driven by intellectual curiosity for all things, and the commitment towards constant self-improvement.
-This can be most directly seen through consistent participation in continuing education courses throughout the years.
-Examples of these courses include weeklong instrument repair clinics anytime they are available, college courses at heartland community college, and programming courses on Udemy.com.
+While music has been the focus of life since school, my musical success is a positive side-effect of my true passion.
+I’ve found that my professional life has been driven by an intellectual curiosity for all things, and the commitment towards constant self-improvement.

-Qualities that define Matt are his positive moral character, strong work ethic, critical thinking, problem solving skills, and his focused, yet lighthearted approach to work.
-You can rest easy knowing that Matt will be a calming, positive, and enjoyable addition to your team! </p>
+Qualities that define me are my positive moral character, strong work ethic, critical thinking, problem solving skills, and a focused, yet lighthearted approach to work.
+You can rest easy knowing that I will be a calming, positive, and enjoyable addition to your team! </p>